RaphHaddad/blog/content/post/migrations-dacpacs.md

 - Is the database used by several applications?
 - Will I need to tune database indexes?
 - Do I want greater control of data types and relationships?
+- Will my table schemas be changing often?

 If you answered 'yes' to most of the above, then you should consider using DACPACs.

 You can always opt for a migrations approach while your database is simple and easily convert it to a SQL Project (which builds a DACPAC) when your database becomes more complex.
 Just reverse engineer your database by generating `CREATE` scripts using [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) and add them to a SQL Project.

-A definite answer to which approach is best would probably not do every scenario justice, as such, I would encourage you to learn both approaches to properly understand which approach to choose.
+A definite answer to which approach is best would probably not do every scenario justice, as such, I would encourage you to learn both approaches to properly understand which to choose.
 Whatever decision you make, it's easy to migrate from one to the other.
 What's important is that you are aware of the value that both approaches provide.